 - Hold off as long as possible on investments with potential for tax deferral.
 Examples of this type of investment include variable annuities, traditional IRAs, and qualified retirement plans such as 401(k)s.

-Granted, there are always exceptions to the general rules, and no withdrawal decision should be made on tax considerations alone.
+There are always exceptions, and no withdrawal decision should be made on tax considerations alone.
 Clients wishing to maximize their estates, for example, may want to preserve assets that have tax advantages for beneficiaries, such as capital assets that receive a step-up in basis or Roth IRAs.
-The amount of withdrawals is also critical: Clients need to understand how much they can withdraw without outliving their savings.
+The amount of withdrawals is also critical: clients need to understand how much they can withdraw without outliving their savings.

-I hope these six questions provide a launching point for retirement planning discussions.
-Be sure to ask pertinent follow-up questions to better understand your clients' specific planning needs and life circumstances—and invite them to ask you questions in return.
+These six retirement questions can provide a launching pad for discussions with your clients.
+Be sure to ask pertinent follow-up questions to better understand their specific planning needs and life circumstances—and invite them to ask you questions in return.
 By working together, you and your clients will be better positioned to make smart decisions on the path to building their dream retirement.

 Editor's Note: This post was originally published in April 2014, but we've updated it to bring you more relevant and timely information.